a-gondolkodas-orome/durer-jatekok/README.md

 - is it clear what the player should do next?
 - can the player undo their last interaction in turns with multiple stages?
 - is it easy to guess the winning strategy from wathing the AI play?
-- do not allow the player interacting with the game while the other player's step is in progress, use `ctx.shouldPlayerMoveNext`
+- do not allow the player interacting with the game while the other player's step is in progress, use `ctx.shouldRoleSelectorMoveNext`
 - never modify react state (e.g. the board) in place
 - check for console errors/warnings as well, i.e. missing keys on react components